Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields

-At first glance ISDE \eqref{:19d} resembles \eqref{:11b} and \eqref{:11e} because \eqref{:19d} corresponds to the case $ a =0 $ in \eqref{:11b} and \eqref{:11e}.
-However, the sums in the drift terms converge absolutely unlike those in \eqref{:11b} and \eqref{:11e}.
+At first glance, ISDE \eqref{:11j} resembles \eqref{:11b} and \eqref{:11g} because \eqref{:11j} corresponds to the case $ a =0 $ in \eqref{:11b} and \eqref{:11g}.
+However, the sums in the drift terms converge absolutely unlike those in \eqref{:11b} and \eqref{:11g}.

-In the present paper, we introduce a new method of establishing the existence and pathwise uniqueness of strong solutions of the ISDEs including the ISDEs with long-range interaction potentials.
-Our results are applicable to surprisingly wide range of models and, in particular, all the examples above (with suitably chosen $ \beta $).
+In the present paper, we introduce a new method of establishing the existence of strong solution and the pathwise uniqueness of solution of the ISDEs, including the ISDEs with long-range interaction potentials.
+Our results apply to a surprisingly wide range of models and, in particular, all the examples above (with suitably chosen $ \beta $).

-In previous works, the \Ito\ scheme was used directly in infinite dimensions.
+In the previous works, the \Ito\ scheme was used directly in infinite dimensions.
 This scheme requires the \lq\lq(local) Lipschitz continuity'' of coefficients because it relies on the contraction property of Picard approximations.
-Hence, a clever choice of stopping times is pivotal, but is difficult for long-range potentials in infinite-dimensional spaces.
-We {\em do not} apply the \Ito\ scheme to ISDEs {\em directly}, but apply it infinitely many times to an infinite system of finite-dimensional SDEs with consistency (IFC), which we explain in the sequel.
+Hence, a smart choice of stopping times is pivotal but is difficult for long-range potentials in infinite-dimensional spaces.
+We {\em do not} apply the \Ito\ scheme to ISDEs {\em directly} but apply it infinitely-many times to an infinite system of finite-dimensional SDEs with consistency (IFC), which we explain in the sequel.

-Our method is based on several novel ideas, and can be divided into three main steps.
+Our method is based on several novel ideas and consists of three main steps.
 The first step begins by reducing the ISDE to a differential equation of a random point field $ \mu $ satisfying